NiklausHofer/suniversal/README.md

 ## Background

 A couple of years back, I bought a *SUN Type 5c* keyboard at the *VCFe* flea market, put it in the attic and forgot about it.
-A few days ago, it fell into my hands again while looking for something, and I thought it would be nice to make use of it.
+Then it fell into my hands again while looking for something, and I thought it would be nice to make use of it.
 After cleaning it thoroughly, I considered the available options for connecting it to my Linux box.
-There are a few older projects, such as [here](http://ezhid.sourceforge.net/sunkbd.html), [here](http://snafu.priv.at/mystuff/sunkbd.html), and [here](http://kentie.net/article/sunkbd/), but they seemed too involved on the hardware side (require creating a PCB), compared to how cheap, small, and complete for example an *Arduino Pro Micro* board is.
+There are a few older projects, such as [here](http://ezhid.sourceforge.net/sunkbd.html), [here](http://snafu.priv.at/mystuff/sunkbd.html), and [here](http://kentie.net/article/sunkbd/), but they seemed too involved on the hardware side (require creating a PCB), compared to how cheap, small, and complete *Arduino* boards are.
 So, for the *Arduino* world, the best solution out there seemed to be Ben Rockwood's [SunType5_ArduinoAdapter](https://github.com/benr/SunType5_ArduinoAdapter), the only problem being that it does not make all keys available.
 Still good enough as a starting point.

 ## Hardware

-I finally settled for a *Pro Micro*, an *Arduino*-compatible board developed by *Sparkfun* (e.g. [this one](https://www.sparkfun.com/products/12640)).
-The *Arduino Micro* may also work, but I haven't tested that.
+I finally settled for a *Pro Micro*, an *Arduino*-compatible board developed by *Sparkfun* (e.g. [this one](https://www.sparkfun.com/products/12640)), but other boards may work as well.
 For an overview of available boards, [this table](https://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems) may help.
 Look for boards based on the *ATmega32u4*.
+So far, the following boards have been reported working:

+- *Sparkfun Pro Micro* (used by myself)
+- *Arduino Micro* (thanks to opthomas-prime)

 Whichever board you choose, make sure it's 5V, since the RS232 signals from the keyboard are 5V TTL levels!
 Shortly after starting this project, I also got my hands on a *Type 5* in addition to the *Type 5c* I already had.
 For both, I decided to put the *Arduino* into the keyboard case (had to open them for cleaning anyway).
 The hardware is different for both, so here's how I went about it.

 ### *Type 5c*